 - 0% of our base profit margin (cost of materials and shipping only) from Indigenous and developing (non-OECD) Nations

 This is written into the bylaws of our nonprofit corporation.
 We recognize that while we all have a global responsibility to get off fossil fuels, some nations have benefited more than others from using up the Earth’s available atmospheric carbon store and (as a result) have more wealth available to deal with mitigating climate change.

 - First Nation / Alaska Native governments and their development arms

 - The SRED program provides an approximately 50% refund on materials and salaries for research and development that occurs in Canada

 - Electric utilities looking to de-carbonize their diesel or LNG-powered grids

 - Hydrogen fuel cell vehicle manufacturers (Toyota, Honda, Nissan, etc.)

 - Kickstarter campaign (date TBA)

 - We only accept investors that stand to gain only indirect economic benefits (like long-term cost savings due to a locally produced fuel) which aligns with our primary purpose: to reduce greenhouse gas emissions.
-All profits are reinvested into reducing the cost of renewable energy for Northern residents and travelers and are not distributed to any investor including the founders.
+All profits are reinvested into new research and development that reduces the cost of renewable energy for remote community residents and travelers and are not distributed to any investor including the founders.